bhoward/focsipedia/docs/fp/intro.md

 ## Exercises

-1. For each of the following Java function prototypes, translate the prototype into a standard mathematical function specification, such as $\textit{func}\colon\textit{double}\to\textit{int}$.
+1. For each of the following Java function signatures, translate the signature into a standard mathematical function specification, such as $\textit{func}\colon\textit{double}\to\textit{int}$.
    * `int strlen(String s)`
    * `double pythag(double x, double y)`